 Summary of Main Features

-Cost has been omitted as the prices of both CFLs and LEDs are coming down rapidly.
+Cost has been omitted as prices, especially of LEDs, are coming down rapidly.

 Dimming possible?
-Yes A little Some models Rarely Yes No
+Yes A little Some types Special types Some types

-End of life Land fill Land fill Recycle Recycle Unclear Recycle
+End of life Land fill Land fill Recycle Recycle Recycle

 Top of Page